weaveworks/prom-aggregation-gateway/README.md

 * Gauges are also added up (but this may not make any sense)
 * Summaries are discarded.

+## How to use

+Send metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) to `/api/ui/metrics`

+E.g. if you have the program running locally:

+    echo 'http_requests_total{method="post",code="200"} 1027' | curl --data-binary @- http://localhost/api/ui/metrics

+Then have your Prometheus scrape metrics from the same address at `/metrics`.

 ## Ready-built images

 Available on DockerHub `weaveworks/prom-aggregation-gateway`